nathan-cool/E-commerce/README.md

 ### Known Issues

-- When selecting the cart, users will notice that the quantity and price do not update correctly.
 - Users must be logged in to complete a purchase.
 - If a user logs in after adding items to the cart, they will need to re-add those items.